sanjaymsh/install-mimic/README.md

 ### 0.2.0 (not yet)

 - Explicitly test the Perl 5 implementation in the "test" target.
-- Add tests for the -r reffile command-line option.
+- Add tests for the -r reffile and -v command-line options.

 ### 0.1.1 (2016-06-28)